Dorshir/Ex2/README.md

 ## Task

 ### Overall:
-Class that will maintain the idea of ``Callable`` of asynchronous task with generic return value , and will hold for each task his priority value.
+Class that will maintain the idea of ``Callable`` of asynchronous task with generic return value and will hold for each task his priority value.
 ##

 This class extends ``FutureTask<V>`` and implements ``Callable<V>, Comparable<Task<V>>``

-- We are implements from ``Callable`` interface cause we want to implement certain design principles in our class - That our ``Task`` will be parrell to ``Callable`` as asynchronous task with generic return value but also refurbish with a new attribute of prriority Enum for each task.
+- We are implementing ``Callable`` interface cause we want to implement certain design principles in our class - That our ``Task`` will be parrell to ``Callable`` as asynchronous task with generic return value but also refurbish with a new attribute of prriority Enum for each task.

-- We are use ``Comparable`` Interface to reuese certain behaviors in our code as adjusting the functinon ``CompareTo()`` to compare by value bettwen two ``Task`` objects.
+- We are implementing ``Comparable`` interface to reuse certain behaviors in our code as adjusting the functinon ``CompareTo()`` to compare by value bettwen two ``Task`` objects. and let the Thread-Pool PriorityBlockingQueue determine the tasks prioritization.

-- We extends FutureTask to inherit all of the functionality provided by FutureTask for managing the execution , important use in FutureTask is with ``RunnableFuture`` which is a Adapter desgin pattern.
+- We extend FutureTask to inherit all of the functionality provided by FutureTask for managing the execution.
+Important use in FutureTask is with ``RunnableFuture`` which is an Adapter desgin pattern.
 We extese about it in Desgian pattern in ``CustomExecutor`` section of explenation.
 ## Paramters
 - Callable<V>: This is the ``Callable`` object that is being executed by the task.
 It represents the task that will be executed and it's of generic type V representing the type of the result that the task will produce.
 - TaskType: This is an enumeration that represents the priority of the task.
 The lower the value the more important the task.